 The sand dollar is the common name for a marine animal in the same family as the starfish.
 They have a rigid, flattened, disk with a 5 petal design on the top, made of firmly united plates lying just beneath the thin skin.
 Read More….

 The sea urchin is found across the ocean floors worldwide.
 Sea urchins are commonly found along the rocky ocean floor in both shallow and deeper water and sea urchins are also commonly found inhabiting coral reefs.
 They can be found everywhere on the shores of the Pacific Northwest.
 Read More….

 The sunflower starfish can be found from Alaska to Southern California and can be found in great abundance on all areas of the pacific northwest coast.
 They can reach lengths of 46 cm, making them one of the biggest starfish in our area.
 Read More….

-The Starfish are made up of of over 6000 marine species of sea urchins, feather stars, sea stars, brittle stars, sand dollars and sea cucumbers.
-There are around 180 species of these animals that live in the waters along the BC Coastal Region.
+The echinodermata are made up of of over 6000 marine species of sea urchins, feather stars, sea stars, brittle stars, sand dollars and sea cucumbers.
+There are around 180 species of these animals that live in the waters around Vancouver Island.
 Look in any tidal pool and you will see many types of these fascinating creatures.

 The predator most feared by echinoderms are the sea stars themselves, but birds, otters and humans all feed to a lesser degree on them.